Isala is looking for 1000 vaginas to write history

-Well, your vagina is home to millions of bacteria that play a vital role in your health.
-They’re incredibly important when it comes to protecting you from infections, UTIs and STIs, and we think they probably play a major role in fertility and healthy pregnancies too.
-But… we don’t know for sure.
-Because until recently, scientific research was very much a man’s world and there wasn’t much interest in the typical microbiome of women.
-Isala wants to change that.
+Well, in your vagina live millions of bacteria that play a crucial role in your health.
+They are incredibly important in protecting you from vaginal infections, bladder infections, STDs, … and we suspect they also play a big role in fertility and healthy pregnancies.
+Only … we don’t know for sure.
+Because until now, scientific research has often been a man’s world and so there has been little interest in the female microbiome.
+Isala wants to change this.

-So back in March 2020, we launched a call to find 200 women in Belgium willing to take simple swabs from their vaginas, skin and saliva in the privacy of their own bathrooms.
-We were looking for 200 women and we found more than 6000.
+And so, in 2020, we launched a call to find 200 women willing to take some simple ‘swabs’ in the privacy of their own bathroom.
+We looked for 200 women, we found 6,000.
 Wow!

 Isala wants to break the taboo around vaginal health.
 That’s why all our research kits contain great conversation starters (also available online here).
 Use these cards as inspiration for interesting chats with friends and family, and find out how much there is to say about vaginal health.